-- a study, originality will be assessed on the method used to maximise the quality of the results of this second study. - 3) Connection to the research questions.
-The considerations mentioned in the "Research questions" annex will play an important role in the prioritisation of projects, particularly by the steering committee. - 4) Methodological quality and scientific feasibility: the approaches must be detailed and the methods described to enable the project's feasibility to be evaluated, particularly at the full application stage.
+- 1) Scientific significance of the subject for the topic of radiofrequencies and health in the general population or at work.
+Impact on French public policies. - 2) Scientific novelty: proposals shall be justified with regard to research undertaken at French, European and international levels.
+When the aim of the project is to reproduce a study, originality will be assessed on the method used to maximise the quality of the results of this second study. - 3) Connection to the research questions.
+The considerations mentioned in the "Research questions" annex will play an important role in the prioritisation of projects, particularly by the steering committee. - 4) Methodological quality and scientific feasibility: the approaches must be detailed and the methods described to enable the project's feasibility to be evaluated, particularly at the complete application stage.